Chin-Ups vs Pull-Ups – Introduction

 In the battle of chin-ups vs pull-ups: which is better to build muscle?

 Chin-ups and pull-ups are both popular upper-body compound exercises.

 But, while they are similar, they are also different enough that it’s essential to know which is which, and which one you should do when.

-In this article, we’ll explore the similarities and differences between these two exercises so you can choose the right one for your goals.
+This article explores the similarities and differences between these two exercises so you can choose the right one for your fitness goals.